Nursing Interview Questions

 - How do you talk to patients and their family if there’s a language barrier or if they don’t understand you?

-Give an example of a situation you encountered where you needed to use medical terminology in laymen’s terms.
+Give an example of a situation you encountered where you needed to use medical terminology or medical jargon in laymen’s terms.
 If it was a language barrier did you ask for an interpreter?

 - Tell me about a time when you had an aggressive or irate patient.
 What did you do in that situation?